 Columbia Convertible Trekking Pants – Check price on Amazon

 Very practical and comfortable pants for summer or spring hikes.
 They are light and breathable and have a zipper that makes them short or long depending on the situation.

-These are the pants I wear for winter or very high hikes, like that time I climbed the Cotopaxi volcano in Ecuador.
-They are light and comfortable but very warm and totally waterproof.
-I’d bring these pants only to pretty cold hikes; otherwise they can be too warm.
+These are the pants I wear for winter, rainy trails or very high hikes, like that time I climbed the Cotopaxi volcano in Ecuador.
+They are light and comfortable but totally waterproof.

 I always bring at least two short or long-sleeved t shirts to all my hikes depending on the weather.
 They are super light and something you’ll be glad to have brought with you when you end up sweating like crazy.

 Mountain Hardwear T-shirt – Check price on Amazon